vargiuscuola/shdoc/README.md

 ```

 `shdoc.awk` has no args and expects shell script with comments as described
-above on the stdin and will markdown output result on the stdout.
+above on the stdin and will print the markdown documentation on stdout.

-Will produce following output:
+The above example produce the following output:
 ````markdown

 * [some:first:func()](#somefirstfunc)